 Ingredient Notes

-Here are the ingredients that you'll need to make this old fashioned vanilla pound cake recipe!
+Here are the ingredients that you'll need to make this vanilla loaf cake recipe!
 See recipe card for quantities.

 - Unsalted Butter - This recipe uses unsalted American-style butter (e.g. not European butter like Kerrygold).
 If using a salted butter, cut the amount of salt in the recipe in half.